awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

 inputs:
     - source: s3://mybucket/path/to/package.zip
       destination: C:\myfolder\package.zip
+      expectedBucketOwner: 123456789022
+      overwrite: false
+    - source: s3://mybucket/path/to/package.zip
+      destination: C:\myfolder\package.zip
+      expectedBucketOwner: 123456789022
+      overwrite: true
+    - source: s3://mybucket/path/to/package.zip
+      destination: C:\myfolder\package.zip
+      expectedBucketOwner: 123456789022
 ```

-**Input example: copy All S3 objects in S3 bucket with KeyPrefix to local folder**
+**Input example: copy all Amazon S3 objects in an Amazon S3 bucket with key prefix to a local folder**

-The following example shows how to copy all S3 Objects in an Amazon S3 Bucket with the **KeyPrefix** to a local folder\.
-S3 has no concept of a folder, therefore all objects matching the **KeyPrefix** are copied\.
-The limit for maximum objects is 1000\.
+The following example shows how to copy all Amazon S3 objects in an Amazon S3 bucket with the key prefix to a local folder\.
+Amazon S3 has no concept of a folder, therefore all objects that match the key prefix are copied\.
+The maximum number of objects that can be downloaded is 1000\.

 ```
 name: MyS3DownloadKeyprefix